 EuroMarine has been created by its members in the belief that there is a real need and role for such a network.
-The buy-in by the 61 initial (2014, founding) member organisations is a testament to a common vision for the potential of such an entity.
+The buy-in by the 66 initial (2014, founding) member organisations of the consortium is a testament to a common vision for the potential of such an entity.

 The existence and work of EuroMarine will contribute to achieving several crucial goals of concern to the community: